-\para{uBlock Origin}. uBlock Origin introduced new filter types \texttt{queryprune} in October 2020 and then \texttt{removeparam} \cite{ublock-queryprune-github}.
+\para{uBlock Origin}. uBlock Origin introduced new filter types \texttt{queryprune} in 2020 and then switched to \texttt{removeparam} \cite{ublock-queryprune-github}.
 Unlike AdGuard, uBlock Origin supports regular expression-based filters to remove tracking query parameters.
 At the time of writing, uBlock Origin includes 46 query parameter rules \cite{github-ublock-assets}.